Al-Huneidi/Election_Analysis/README.md

  6. Printed each candidate's name, the total number of votes won and the percentage of votes won.
  7. Printed a summary for the winner of the election to include the winning candidate's name, total votes won and percentage of votes won.

+ ## Resources
+ - Data Source: election_results.csv
+ - Software:  Python 3.8.1, Visual Studio Code, 1.41.1

+ ## Summary
+ The analysis of the election show:
+ - Total votes cast in the election were 369711
+ - The candidates were:
+   - Charles Casper Stockham
+   - Diana DeGette
+   - Raymon Anthony Doane
+ - The candidate results were:
+   - Charles Casper Stockham received 23.0% of the votes and 85,213 total votes.
+   - Diana DeGette received 73.8% of the votes and 272,892 total votes.
+   - Raymon Anthony Doane received 3.1% of the votes and 11,606 total votes.
+ - The winner of the election was:
+   - Diana DeGette with 73.8% of the votes and 272,892 total votes.

+   ## Challenge Overview

+   ## Challenge Overview